somersby10ml/claude-usage-line/README.md

    ```
 2. Ask Claude again to refresh the status line

-The daemon caches data every 4 minutes by default.
+Data is cached every 4 minutes by default.
 If changes don't appear immediately, restarting the process will force a fresh cache.

 ## 🗑️ Uninstall